stolsvik/mats/mats-websockets/README-WebSockets.md

 * Further messages can be pipelined in the same go - but read further for distinction between CONNECT and CONNECT_EXPECT.
 * SessionId SHALL NOT be included when starting a new Session
 * Note: CONNECT can be used both for new Session and reconnects.
-* SessionId SHALL be included if CONNECT_EXPECT
+* SessionId SHALL be included if RECONNECT
 * No message
 * Provides the way to give initial authentication, some meta-info, and get back a the current SessionId.
-* Difference between CONNECT and CONNECT_EXPECT:
+* Difference between CONNECT and RECONNECT:
-  * "EXPECT" refers to the client expecting an existing connection, i.e. that the supplied SessionId exists.
+  * "RECONNECT" refers to the client expecting an existing connection, i.e. that the supplied SessionId exists.
 If the expected SessionId was not present, any pipelined messages are NOT executed.
 A SESSION_NEW reply will still be sent, now with the new SessionId.
   * The rationale for this distinction is when the application believes it just slept a second and hence pipelines messages that e.g. executes an order, while e.g. 30 hours has passed and the world has moved on, you might want such types of messages to be dropped, catch that a SESSION_NEW was returned instead of the expected SESSION_RECONNECTED, and thus "reboot" the application to initial state and let the user send the order again.
 ```
 [{
     type: "HELLO"
-    subType: "EXPECT_EXISTING" upon a reconnect (i.e. if sessionId is present).
+    subType: "RECONNECT" upon a reconnect (i.e. if sessionId is present).
     traceId: "AppStart[userInitiated]2897fswh"
     sessionId: "428959fjfvf8eh83" // Included if reconnect, not included if new session
     appName: "MegaApp2020-iOS"